pipecraft2/user_guide/doc/quicktools.rst

-For **de-novo** detection (``uchime_denovo``), candidate sequences are evaluated against more abundant sequences in the same sample; a sequence is flagged as chimeric if it can be explained as a mosaic of two “parent” sequences with higher support.
+For **de-novo** detection (``uchime_denovo``), candidate sequences are evaluated against more abundant sequences in the same sample; a sequence is flagged as chimeric if it can be explained as a mosaic of two "parent" sequences.

-For **reference-based** detection (``uchime_ref``), sequences are compared against a curated reference database; sequences showing a stronger mosaic fit than a full-length reference match are flagged as chimeras.
+For **reference-based** detection (``uchime_ref``), sequences are compared against a reference database (user-provided).
-Non-chimeric sequences are written to the filtered output (``chimeraFiltered_out``), while flagged chimeras are excluded (saved separately to ``chimeras`` directory).
+Sequences are flagged as chimeras when they are better explained as a mosaic of two reference sequences than by any single reference match.

 | **Fastq/fasta** formatted single-end data is supported [fastq inputs will be converted to fasta].
 | **Outputs** are fasta files in ``chimera_Filtered_out`` directory.